Kia Stonic SUV - Interior & comfort

 All Kia Stonic trim levels come with lots of standard equipment

-While the Kia Stonic is quiet to travel in, with commendably low wind and road noise, passengers will be less pleased by the occasionally jarring ride quality, which is an unwelcome byproduct of the car's impressive stability in corners.
+While the Kia Stonic is quiet to travel in, with commendably low wind and road noise, passengers will be less pleased by the occasionally jarring ride quality, which is an unwelcome byproduct of the car's firm suspension.

 Kia Stonic dashboard

 While fit and finish are good, the quality and appeal of the materials used simply aren't in the same league as rival cars and the general ambience can't compare with the light, airy interior of the Citroen C3 Aircross.
 Even if you’re comparing the Stonic to the newer Ceed and XCeed, you’ll notice that Kia has taken a step forward with the quality of its cars.
-The Stonic’s low-slung driving position is also rather at odds with its SUV styling.
+The Stonic’s low-slung driving position is also rather at odds with its SUV styling, and won’t appeal if you want the more commanding view of the road that other crossovers tend to offer.

 Customisation is a key part of the Stonic’s appeal and buyers have a choice of four colour packs for the interior: grey, bronze, orange and green.
 Each includes coloured trim highlights for interior surfaces, plus a sporty flat-bottomed steering wheel.